Mission

 Mission Statement

-The mission of the Amagansett Life-Saving and Coast Guard Station is to preserve and tell the story of the Amagansett Station, its surfmen, and America’s fast-vanishing Life-Saving and early Coast Guard stations and watercraft.
+The mission of the Amagansett Life-Saving & Coast Guard Station Museum is to preserve and tell the story of the Amagansett Station, its surfmen, and America’s fast-vanishing Life-Saving and early Coast Guard stations and watercraft.
 Listed on the National Register of Historic Places, our museum is dedicated to:

-Providing education and public programming to engage future generations in its history, commemorate historical events, and celebrate Amagansett’s role in maritime history;
+- Providing education and public programming to engage future generations in its history, commemorate historical events, and celebrate Amagansett’s role in maritime history; a commitment to the Station’s earned Absolute Charter from the New York State Board of Regents;

 East Hampton Town Lifeguard Administrative Office Mission